Amandaanderssn/examens-arbete/README.md

 # Graduation project

+visit live project here: https://final-school-project.netlify.app (Since this is not a "real" website, username and password are not handled correctly.
+Use "Visit as guest" to see the full website anyway without signing up)

 To run this project locally, you need to have **Node.js** installed.
 Node.js includes `npm` (Node Package Manager), which is used to install dependencies.